 - 1 tbsp freshly squeezed lemon juice, more to taste

 - 1 1/2 tsp kosher salt, more to taste

 - Freshly ground black pepper

-- Heat oil in a large stockpot or dutch oven over medium-low heat.
+- Heat oil in a large dutch oven over medium-low heat.
 Once hot, add onion, garlic and a teaspoon of kosher salt and cook about 8 minutes.
 Add carrots, celery, potatoes and cook for 5 more minutes, stirring often.
 Add Italian seasoning and cook for one more minute.